mitre/fieldmanual/sphinx-docs/How-to-Build-Agents.md

 * **executor**: The executor to run the command under
 * **timeout**: How long to let the command run before timing it out
 * **payload**: A payload file name which must be downloaded before running the command, if applicable
+* **uploads**: A list of file names that the agent must upload to the C2 server after running the command.

 Now, you'll want to revise your agent to loop through all the instructions, executing each command and POSTing the response back to the /beacon endpoint.
 You should pause after running each instruction, using the sleep time provided inside the instruction.